mbtestorg2022/ocw-www/content/pages/why-give.md

 #### **What is the impact of OCW on the world?**

 No one better captures the impact OCW has on the world than the thousands of learners who use OCW each day, a vibrant community of university and high school students, educators, and independent and lifelong learners from all over the world.
-To hear their stories, we invite you to [read a compilation of some of the inspirational feedback](https://ocw.mit.edu/give/our-supporters/ocw-impact/?utm_source=ocw&utm_medium=whygivepage&utm_campaign=textlink) we've received over the years.
+To hear their stories, we invite you to {{% resource_link "c7fec4ec-5db8-4c4f-af8b-169aa263c996" "read a compilation of some of the inspirational feedback" %}} we've received over the years.
 We've created a 20th edition of the [OCW Book of Impact](https://ocw.mit.edu/give/our-supporters/ocw-impact/20th-anniversary/) that recognizes this milestone.

 To learn more about MIT OpenCourseWare's impact, [read our latest impact report](https://ocw.mit.edu/give/why-give/2020-19_OCW_impact_report.pdf).